It may seem risky, but buying a second property could set you on a path toward long-term prosperity. But it could also cause financial pain.

-So, before you take the plunge, here are a few things to consider.
+There's no one-size-fits-all answer on whether you should take the plunge.
+So, before you do, here are a few things to consider.

 1. Consider the cash flow

-From the lender's point of view, the key to minimising risk as a borrower lies in your ability to earn enough income to service your first and second mortgages successfully on top of the cost of living.
+From a lender's point of view, the key to minimising risk lies in your ability to have enough income to service a first and second mortgage, on top of your general living costs.
+Do the sums yourself before applying to see whether it's going to be manageable for your circumstances.

 2. Why are you buying a second property?

-Depending on your answer, this will help influence important decisions such as the type of property you’ll buy, the location, and how much you’re willing to spend.
+Your answer will influence important decisions such as the type of property you'll buy, the location, and how much you're willing to spend.
+Let's consider the two main motives to purchase a second home:

-This means looking for places in areas that have high tenant appeal, good rental returns, and potential for capital growth.
-Also, ensure the location you choose has all the sough-after amenities nearby such as cafes, shops, public transport, good schools, hospital, etc.
+This means looking for homes in areas with high tenant appeal and good rental returns, as well as the potential for capital growth.
+Also consider the property's proximity to sought-after amenities such as public transport, schools, health facilities, cafes, retail precincts, etc.

-When purchasing a holiday home, the first thing to ask yourself is how long you plan on staying at the property.
-Will it be a regular weekend gateway?
-Do you plan on renting it out in the peak season?
+If you're considering purchasing a holiday home, or one you'll use only sometimes, the first thing to ask yourself is how long you plan on using the property.
+Will it be a regular weekend getaway or do you plan to put it on the short-term rental market as well?

-Don’t forget there are various costs associated with owning a rental property, including maintenance, insurance, and property management fees, which should be factored into your financial calculations.
+But don't forget the various costs associated with owning a holiday rental property.
+These include maintenance, insurance, property management fees, cleaning, linen services, and plenty more that should be factored into your financial calculations.

-• If you own a holiday home and don't rent out the property, you don't include anything in your tax return until you sell it.
+• If you own a holiday home and don't rent out the property, the property does not need to be included in your tax return until you sell it.

-• If your holiday home is rented out, you need to include the rental income you receive as income in your tax return.
+• If your holiday home is rented out, you need to include the rent you receive as income in your tax assessment.

 • You can claim expenses for the property based on the extent that they are incurred for the purpose of producing rental income.